 - 2 cloves garlic minced

-- 1/2 teaspoon ground cumin plus a little more to serve
+- 1/2 tsp ground cumin - plus a little more to serve

-- Grill the aubergines over a campfire, BBQ or under a grill until the skin blackens & blisters.
+Alternatively, you can cook the aubergines over a campfire, BBQ or under a grill until the skin blackens & blisters and the flesh sinks.

 Do you love baba ganoush?
 If so, what do you tend to serve it with?